Ahmad-A0/silverbullet-mcp/README.md

 **Endpoint**: `http://localhost:4000/mcp` (or as configured by `PORT` if not using Docker Compose defaults).

 Consult your MCP client's documentation on how to configure connections to remote HTTP MCP servers, including how to send custom headers or append query parameters.

-## Contributing

-Please refer to the contributing guidelines if you wish to contribute to this project.
-(Create a `CONTRIBUTING.md` if applicable).